Blossom End Rot is very common on tomatoes, peppers, squash, cucumbers, and melons.

 Blossom end rot usually forms on the bottom of the fruit causing a brown, water-soaked spot.
 The cause of this?
 A calcium imbalance in the fruit.
 The imbalance occurs when there are fluctuations in soil moisture or excessive fertilization.

 - Pick and discard the affected fruit, allowing the plant to channel all its energy into the growth of the remaining fruit.

 - Apply Rot Stop.
-This will give plants the extra calcium it needs to maintain stronger more disease resistant plants.
+This will give plants the extra calcium needed to maintain strength and become more disease resistant.

 For more specific info to improve your tomato plants, visit 5 Secrets for Great Tomatoes.